-At the 20th Annual SLJ Summer Law School students will be given the opportunity to enrol in exciting and academically rigorous units at the beautiful Gold Coast campus and at the SAE Byron Bay Campus.
+At the 20th Annual School of Law and Justice Summer Law School, students will be given the opportunity to enrol in exciting and academically rigorous units at the beautiful Gold Coast campus and at the SAE Byron Bay Campus.

 Delivered by internationally recognised experts in their field, these units will continue the summer school tradition of offering niche and non-mainstream subjects as part of an exciting and academically rigorous program.

 The Summer Law School is ideal for students, lawyers, industry professionals, senior administrators and those requiring knowledge and understanding from the units on offer.
 Cross-institutional, non-award and international students are particularly welcome.
-Legal practitioners may be eligible for MCLE/CLE points.
+Legal and other professional practitioners may be eligible for Continuing Professional Development (CPD) points.

 2017/2018 - unit availability